The global trend of increasing temperature is predicted to affect different locations differently.

 Currently, each scenario is categorized by what are called ‘Representative Concentration Pathways,’ that try to summarize how emissions change through 2100.
 We used RCP 8.5 (a higher emissions scenario, which is slightly worse than our current trajectory today) to generate the data shown in the maps.
 One of the biggest sources of uncertainty in our work is the emissions scenario, thus we hope the projections shown here for the end of the century will not be the realized future.
 However, models across almost all scenarios converge on similar estimates for the next several decades.

 No one climate model can perfectly predict the future, and all provide projections with some uncertainty.
-This is in part because these models build on physical and biological processes that will reach slightly different ending points based on their starting point, and because of certain processes we do not understand well enough to perfectly predict.
-To address this, we followed standard practice and used an ensemble of 15 GCMs.
-We present results averaged over these 15 models.
+This is in part because these models build on physical and biological processes that will reach slightly different ending points based on their starting point, and because of certain processes, we do not understand well enough to perfectly predict.
+To address this, all GCMs have model ‘members,’ where the same exact model is run with slightly different starting conditions.
+Here, we present results averaged over these 5 members of the Canadian GCM, CanESM2.

 Want to learn more details about the process behind our maps?
 Click below on Map & Data Details, Data Summary, and References.